GrantGrinols/CSI4480GroupProject/README.md

 # CSI4480GroupProject
-A project concerning the encryption and cracking of TCP messaging
+A project concerning mimicking real people's voices with the help of AI.

+Required Python libraries: elevenlabs, wave, json
+Make sure you've made a 'APIKey.json' folder with "APIKey": (your key as a string) ffmpeg.exe is required to play the files.
+Download it here: https://ffmpeg.org/